rulerofoz/AnotherStockMix/README.md

 https://github.com/trimui/assets_brick/releases

 - Replaces the Dreamcast emulator with Flycast standalone from CrossMix for increased framerate
+- Updates PPSSPP to use the older 1.15.4 for increased framerate.
+This fixes Outrun 2006
 - Updates the Nintendo DS emulator Drastic to remove audio choppiness -Thanks Nevrdid!
 - Updates the Nintendo DS emulator Drastic to use full screen.
 Use L2 to toggle the screen -Thanks caldeio!
 - Updates the SNES emulator from Snes9x 2005 to Snes9x Current.
 This increases performance and compatibility